NotTanJune/FinalRound/README.md

 ### 4. Graceful Degradation

-The app automatically falls back from ARKit to Vision framework when TrueDepth camera isn't available, ensuring consistent functionality across all iOS devices.
+- **iOS**: Automatically falls back from ARKit to Vision framework when TrueDepth camera isn't available
+- **Android**: Uses ML Kit face detection which works across all Android devices with a front camera

 ### 5. Adaptive Quality